The War Against Cliché: Title

 To idealise: all writing is a campaign against cliche.
 Not just cliches of the pen but cliches of the mind and cliches of the heart.
 When I dispraise, I am usually quoting cliches.
 When I praise, I am usually quoting the opposed qualities of freshness, energy and reverberation of voice.

 Contents

 Like Amis's previous collection Visiting Mrs Nabokov, the book is composed of many pieces written over the course of the author's career, beginning in the mid-1970s as a journalist and following up to his period of recognition as one of Great Britain's most acclaimed novelists.
 Among the many authors considered are John Updike, Anthony Burgess, Saul Bellow, Iris Murdoch, Elmore Leonard and Philip Roth.

-Many of the essays also touch on pet topics of Amis's, such as chess, poker, football (soccer), cue sports, masculinity, and nuclear weapons.
+Many of the essays also touch on pet topics of Amis's, such as chess, poker, football, cue sports, masculinity, and nuclear weapons.

 Awards

 The collection received the National Book Critics Circle Award for criticism in 2001.